 Alberto M. Carvalho, Superintendent.
-Alberto M. Carvalho has served as Superintendent of the District, the nation's second-largest school district, since February 2022.
+Alberto M. Carvalho has served as Superintendent of the District, the nation's largest self-governing public school district, since February 2022.
 He was selected by the District Board in a unanimous vote following a comprehensive community engagement process and a nationwide search.